refcell/capital/README.md

 # models

-A journey to deep valuation modeling
+A collection of deep valuation models and related theories, tools, and applications.

+Not Financial Advice.